Abibubble/ms4-lead-shot-hazard/README.md

 ### Acknowledgements

 * My mentor, Antonio Rodriguez, at [Code Institute](https://codeinstitute.net/), for continuous helpful feedback and support.
-* [Eve Crabb](https://github.com/evecrabb), for her support through my learning, for being a sounding board for bug fixes, and for being the best boss ever.
 * The team at [Code Institute](https://codeinstitute.net/), for teaching me the necessary skills to create this site.
+* [Dave Horrocks](https://github.com/DaveyJH) for helping me understand the Django testing for this project, and for being incredibly patient with me through the process.
 * My partner Conor Nye for his continuous support throughout my coding journey.
+* [Eve Crabb](https://github.com/evecrabb), for her support through my learning.
 * My bandmates in Lead Shot Hazard, for giving me the inspiration to create this site.
-* [Dave Horrocks](https://github.com/DaveyJH) for helping me understand the Django testing for this project, and for being incredibly patient with me through the process.

 [Back to the top](#lead-shot-hazard)